CreativeCodeBerlin/creative-coding-minilist/README.md

 # Why this document?

 Getting started in any new field can feel overwhelming.
 This page is the opposite of the "awesome" curated lists that are popular on Github.
-Rather than an exhaustive compilation of every resource on the internet, it is deliberately incomplete and opinionated.
-For each of the profiles below, we hand picked one tool, one artist, one book, and one website to get your started on your journey.
+Rather than an exhaustive compilation of every resource on the internet, it is deliberately incomplete.
+For each of the categories below, we hand picked one tool, one artist, one book, and one website to get your started on your journey.

+Let's get going!

 <!-- ## musician